The Square — How You Locate Yourself in Space

 The Triad creates stability.

-It allows you to remain—
+It allows consciousness to remain.

 This is where the Square emerges.